 Public opposition to animal research is a major factor driving policy change.
-Indeed, the cosmetics testing and marketing bans were included in the EU Cosmetics Regulation following tremendous public and political support across Europe premised on the fundamental belief that the harm caused to animals used in testing cannot be outweighed by the potential benefits of new cosmetics products.61 A 2009 YouGov survey conducted in six EU countries found overwhelming opposition to animal experiments - 84 per cent of respondents were in favour of prohibiting all experiments in which animals would be subjected to severe pain and suffering.62 Public support for investment in non-animal methods is also high - 74 per cent of respondents to a UK survey backed increased efforts to develop alternatives to animal use.63
+Indeed, the cosmetics testing and marketing bans were included in the EU Cosmetics

+Regulation following tremendous public and political support across Europe premised on the fundamental belief that the harm caused to animals used in testing cannot be outweighed by the potential benefits of new cosmetics products.
+64 A 2009 YouGov survey conducted in six EU countries found overwhelming opposition to animal experiments - 84 per cent of respondents were in favour of prohibiting all experiments in which animals would be subjected to severe pain and suffering.
+65 Public support for investment in non-animal methods is also high - 74 per cent of respondents to a UK survey backed increased efforts to develop alternatives to animal use.
+66

 Given the growing recognition of animal sentience, public opposition to animal experimentation is not surprising.
-In 2012, a prominent international group of neuroscientists issued The Cambridge Declaration on Consciousness, which definitively stated that "humans are not unique in possessing the neurological substrates that generate consciousness" and that, like humans, "[n]on-human animals have the ... capacity to exhibit intentional behaviours".64 The declaration illustrates that recognition of animal sentience is growing within the scientific community, too.
-Statistics make clear that animals are not Statistics make clear that animals are not appropriate human surrogates in biomedical research, but when it comes to their ability to suffer, how much like humans need they be before a critical review of animal-based research is considered mandatory? appropriate human surrogates in biomedical research, but when it comes to their ability to suffer, how much like humans need they be before a critical review of animal-based research is considered mandatory?
+In 2012, a prominent international group of neuroscientists issued The Cambridge Declaration on

+Consciousness, which definitively stated that "humans are not unique in possessing the neurological substrates that generate consciousness" and that, like humans, "[n]on-human animals have the ... capacity to exhibit intentional behaviours".67 how much like humans need they be before a critical review of animal-based research is considered mandatory?

-Over 150 academics, intellectuals, and writers have also backed a report by the Oxford Centre for Animal Ethics that condemns experiments on animals as both morally and scientifically indefensible.65 "The deliberate and routine abuse of innocent, sentient animals involving harm, pain, suffering, stressful confinement, manipulation, trade, and death should be unthinkable.
+The declaration illustrates that recognition of animal sentience is growing within the scientific community, too.
+Statistics make clear that animals are not appropriate human surrogates in biomedical research, but when it comes to their ability to suffer, confinement, manipulation, trade, and death should be unthinkable.
 Yet animal experimentation is just that: the 'normalisation of the unthinkable'," write the report's authors.
 They conclude that experimenting on animals contradicts what we now know about animals' ability to experience not only pain but also shock, fear, foreboding, trauma, anxiety, stress, distress, anticipation, and terror.